-I haven’t had any cookies in two days and now I plan to bake sugar cookies, thumbprint cookies, cake mix cookies and a slow cooker dump cake.
+So you know how I talk all the time about my obsession with cookies?
+Well, I haven’t had any cookies in two days.
+TWO DAYS!
+Now I plan to bake sugar cookies, thumbprint cookies, cake mix cookies, and a slow cooker dump cake.

-Rather than stop by TJs after picking up O from preschool today to get things like vegetables or… dinner… I went to Walmart and purchased sprinkles and various other essentials to start my own bakery.
-Octavian will be thrilled because I guess we’re having cookies for dinner (kidding! but I will be saving room for more than I will ever admit), but my husband? not so much.
+Rather than stop by TJs after picking up O from school today to get things like vegetables or… dinner… I went to Walmart and purchased sprinkles and various other essentials to start my own bakery.
+Octavian is thrilled because I guess we’re having cookies for dinner (kidding! kinda), but my husband? not so much.

 Whatever.
 2 against 1.
 We win!

-I may have a sweet tooth that can’t be tamed (that would be boring anyway), but I am pretty good about eating healthy the rest of the time…
+Anyway, I may have a sweet tooth that won’t be tamed (that would be boring anyway), but I am pretty good about eating healthy the rest of the time…

 Ok, 75% of the time.
 Pizza and fresh buttered bread is my bff for a solid week out of each month.
 It’s completely out of my hands.

-Anyway, who needs delicious tasting naughty food when you can have delicious tasting healthy food?
+Anyway, who really needs delicious tasting naughty food when you can have delicious tasting healthy food?

 …uuuh, don’t answer that 😉